How to do a competitor analysis?

 - Where are each of your competitors located?
 View the website of these companies and request additional information from the Dutch Business Register if necessary.

 - How many other entrepreneurs are located nearby?
-Use the Netherlands Chamber of Commerce KVK Location Scan (in Dutch) for this.
+Use the Netherlands Chamber of Commerce KVK Location (in Dutch) for this.

 - How many other entrepreneurs in my industry are there nearby?
 You can use the KVK Company Counter for this.